hasan-umanitoba/hasan-umanitoba.github.io/README.md

 ### Why is my resume not showing up?
 To find out why your resume is not being hosted, run the following checks:
-* Ensure **index.md** file is in your repository's main branch?
+* Ensure **index.md** file is in your repository's main branch?.
-* Verify the username of your repository matches your GitHub account's username and is in the format username.github.io
+* Verify the username of your repository matches your GitHub account's username and is in the format username.github.io .
-* Navigate to settings and then pages.
+* Navigate to the settings of the repository and then pages on left pane.
 Ensure that Github says your site is published in the following format :
 >  Your site is published at https://username.github.io/ ...